Citra-Standalone/CITadvance/README.md

 Magisk module for Tricky Store and PIF Fingerprint management.
 Easier to customize your setup for Tricky Store and PIF with CITadvance ( not limited to PIF Fork ).
 This module is made for advance user.
 If you dont know anything about what is going on with this module, **DO NOT USE THIS MODULE!** Find an alternative.

 Some explaination about what this module do :
-- Auto generate PIF Device Fingerprint.
+- Auto generate PIF device fingerprint.
-- Auto add applist to target.txt
+- Auto add applist to `target.txt`
+- Auto retrive and set `keybox.xml` from Citra-standalone.

 ## Instruction
 To Trigger the effect you must click **Action** button in magisk.